Charles C. Dodge: American Civil War service

 There is another subject I would like to mention.
 Col. Dodge of the New York Mounted Rifles has been made Brigadier General.
 This regiment has given me great trouble.
-It is known as “Dodge’s Rifles”.
+It is known as "Dodge's Rifles".
 They have plundered in all direction, and since the first of October thirty-five have deserted to the enemy, from ten different companies, most of them from outposts, carrying away their horses, arms and equipment; a thing unprecedented in any Regiment in the service.
 General Peck refused to recommend his promotion, and I felt it my duty to censure him in General Orders.
 General Peck does not want him, nor do I. His influence with his regiment is not salutary.
 Besides, he will be chief of Cavalry, which would otherwise be commanded by General Spear, a most gallant, experienced and efficient officer.
 I beg of you to put General Dodge on duty elsewhere.
 He is very young, and should be under an experienced officer if he to be continued in the Cavalry service.

 There were no other cavalry officers available with an earlier date of rank, and Dodge refused to be subordinated to someone who was junior to him in seniority.
 He resigned in June 1863 in protest, and briefly returned to service with the militia to suppress the New York City draft riots.
 On the third day of rioting Dodge led the 8th New York National Guard supported by Colonel Thaddeus P. Mott's 14th New York Cavalry and John H. Howell's artillery battery to Eighth Avenue and 32nd Street.
 At the lynching of 3 African-Americans a group of rioters had assembled which possibly numbered 5,000.
 The crowd retreated from the infantry and cavalry column but struck back with bricks, bats and stones.
 Howell's artillery was then ordered to open fire which dispersed the rioters.
 The next day Dodge moved with troops to 22nd Street and engaged rioters near Gramercy Park.

-Postbellum service
+Later life

 He then went into business, and was a partner in Phelps Dodge Co., and President of the New York and Boston Cape Cod Canal Co., which was eventually purchased and completed by the Federal Government in 1914.

 He died in New York City in 1910 of pneumonia.
 He was buried in Woodlawn Cemetery (Bronx, New York).